Lê Quý Đôn High School for the Gifted, Vũng Tàu

 Le Quy Don High School for the Gifted (Vietnamese: Trường Trung học phổ thông chuyên Lê Quý Đôn) is a designated high school for the gifted in Vung Tau, Vietnam.
-It was established on 19 August 1991.
-The school is specialized for gifted students who possess interest and talent in the Natural Sciences, Social Sciences, or Foreign Language.
+Established on 19 August 1991, the school is specialized for gifted students who possess interest and talent in the Natural Sciences, Social Sciences, or Foreign Language.

+The school is the only gifted high school in Ba Ria - Vung Tau.

 History

 In December 1988, the Department of Education and Training of Ba Ria-Vung Tau Province initiated a project for middle school for the gifted in two majors: Literature and Mathematics.
-For the school year 1990-1991, Chairman of the People's Committee of Vung Tau-Con Dao Special Administrative Region decided to establish Le Quy Don High School for the Gifted, with the campus located at 58 Tran Hung Dao Street, Ward 1, Vung Tau city.
+For the school year 1990-1991, the Chairman of the People's Committee of Vung Tau-Con Dao Special Administrative Region established Le Quy Don High School for the Gifted, with the campus located at 58 Tran Hung Dao Street, Ward 1, Vung Tau city.

-In July 2009, the People's Committee of Ba Ria-Vung Tau Province initiated a plan to relocate the school's campus from a small area on Tran Hung Dao street to a much larger area of 9 hectares on 3/2 Street, Ward 11.
-After two years of construction, the new campus officially came to effect in November 2011, with better equipped infrastructure and learning environment.
-In August 2016, in commemoration of the school's 25-year span of history, Le Quy Don High School for the Gifted was awarded the Second Labor Order from the Vietnamese government for having garnered numerous achievements in education.
+In July 2009, the People's Committee of Ba Ria-Vung Tau Province initiated a plan to relocate the school's campus from a small area on Tran Hung Dao Street to a much larger area of 9 hectares on 3/2 Street, Ward 11.
+After two years of construction, the new campus officially came into effect in November 2011, with better-equipped infrastructure and learning environment.
+In August 2016, in commemoration of the school's 25-year span of history, Le Quy Don High School for the Gifted was awarded the Second Labor Order from the Vietnamese government for the achievements in education.

 Infrastructure

-Originally located at a small campus on Tran Hung Dao Street in Ward 1 of Vung Tau city, the school was relocated to a much larger campus (9 hectares) at 3/2 Street in Ward 11 in 2010.
-The city government funded the school to make it a "high-quality school" with total funding of 300 billion VND (approximately $14.2 million).
+Originally located at a small campus on Tran Hung Dao Street in Ward 1 of Vung Tau City, the school was relocated to a much larger campus (9 hectares) at 3/2 Street in Ward 11 in 2010.
+The city government funded the school to make it a "high-quality school" with a total funding of 300 billion VND (approximately $14.2 million).

-In addition to studying, the school also provides area for recreational and athletic activities including three outdoor basketball courts, a multi-purpose sport center, an artificial lake, a theatre for performing arts activities, a park and a 30-metre hill.
+In addition to studying, the school also provides an area for recreational and athletic activities including three outdoor basketball courts, a multi-purpose sports center, a football pitch, a swimming pool, an artificial lake, a theatre for performing arts activities, a park, and a 30-metre hill.